 ssh-keygen -t ed25519

-Once your key is created you can upload your Public Key to our Cloud Control panel as detailed the SSH-Key Management article below.
+Once your key is created, you can upload your Public Key to our Cloud Control panel as detailed in the SSH-Key Management article below.